lordtimzki/lordtimzki/README.md

   </p>

 ### Hi!
 My name is Tim and I'm an aspiring web developer studying Computer Science @ UC Irvine.
-<p>As of right now, I am currently working on my portfolio website.
-Check me out on [LinkedIn](https://www.linkedin.com/in/timothy-dacalos-63149b1b7/) </p>
+<a>As of right now, I am currently working on my portfolio website.
+Check me out on [LinkedIn](https://www.linkedin.com/in/timothy-dacalos-63149b1b7/) </a>

 <p align="center">